-It means that for over 4 years now, every month without fail, a truly exciting issue of “Tidbits” has rolled off the presses!
-OK, enough self-congratulatory hoo-hah, let’s get to work!
+It means that for over 4 years now, every month without fail, a truly exciting episode of “Tidbits” has rolled off the presses!
+OK, enough self-congratulations for now, let’s get back to work!

 As you know, I do the Hpathy Quiz every month and invariably, there are many wrong answers, and I’m starting to get the impression that no one knows what a “characteristic” symptom is!
-You remember Hahnemann’s famous paragraph 153 from the Organon, right?
-“The most striking, strange, rare, peculiar (characteristic) symptoms in the case are the ones we need to pay almost exclusive attention to as they must match the same symptoms in the chosen medicine.”
+You remember Hahnemann’s famous paragraph 153 from the Organon of Medicine, right?
+“The most striking, strange, rare, peculiar (characteristic) symptoms in the case are the ones we need to match a remedy to”?

-Notice he doesn’t say, “Add up all the symptoms in the case and find a remedy that matches them.”
-He says it is the “characteristic” symptoms that must match a remedy!
+Notice he doesn’t say, “Add up all the symptoms in the case and find a remedy that covers all of them.”
+No, just the “characteristic” symptoms!
 So guess what?
 We have to find out what a characteristic symptom is!
 So here we go:

-- The symptom is PECULIAR or strange in the disease.
+2. The symptom is PECULIAR or strange for the disease.
 For example, it’s normal to have thirst during a fever, we wouldn’t pay any attention to that.
-Any symptom that’s expected in the disease, we don’t care about!
+Any symptom that’s expected, we don’t care about!
 But if a person had no thirst with a fever…that would be very characteristic and we would surely want to look up “thirstlessness during fever”.

-- MENTALS / EMOTIONALS We all know how important they are, I don’t have to tell you.
+9. MENTALS / EMOTIONALS We all know how important they are, I don’t have to tell you.
 BUT!
 They have to be peculiar!
-If they make sense, they’re not symptoms!
-If I say, “I hurt my knee and now I’m depressed,” is that a symptom?
-We’d all be depressed if that happened to us!
-And another thing, you really have to use your powers of discernment when a patient is talking to you.
-He might say, “I don’t want any company, I want to be alone.”
-That sounds like a really good symptom, doesn’t it?
-“Company aggravates” or “aversion to company”.
+If they make sense, they’re not symptoms–meaning, not characteristic!
+If I say, “I hurt my knee and now I’m sad,” is that a symptom?
+We’d all be sad if that happened!
+And another thing you have to do is use your powers of discernment when a patient is talking to you.
+He might say, “I just want to be alone.”
+That sounds like a really good symptom (“company agg.”)!
 But is that really true?
 Find out!
 “Why do you want to be alone?”
-In the vertigo case we mentioned, the patient was aggravated by the company that was THERE—namely, her kids!!!!
+In the vertigo case we linked to above, the patient was aggravated by the company that was THERE—namely, her kids!!!!
 They wouldn’t let her rest!
-That’s why she wanted to be alone, because her kids were not helpful!
+That’s why she wanted to be alone!
 So what seemed like a great symptom was actually not a symptom at all!
 Kids aren’t going to take care of you, they expect YOU to take care of them, even when you’re sick!
 Maybe that patient would really have been better for company that was supportive!